apache/infrastructure-website/content/blog/new_status_page_for_the.md

 layout: post
-title: New status page for the ASF
+Title: New status page for the ASF
 date: '2014-08-14T13:45:53+00:00'
 permalink: new_status_page_for_the